kescardoso/datasetbucket/README.md

 1. Install [python3 and pip3](https://www.python.org) in your machine

-2. Download or clone the datasetbucket project folders into your local workspace
+2. Download or clone [the datasetbucket project folders](https://github.com/kescardoso/datasetbucket) into your local workspace

 3. Create a virtual environment: `Python3 -m venv venv`

-    After running this command, the folders will be automatically set up on your workspace
+    After running this command, the folders will be automatically set up on your workspace.

-    Then run: `source venv/bin/activate`
+4. Run: `source venv/bin/activate`

 5. Install Flask: `pip3 install flask`